| Within these august pages, we

 The Inside Out, Kevin Cashman defines leadership as "authentic

+self-expression that creates value."
 It takes a little time and effort to really

 understand Cashman's somewhat oblique definition, so let's take